ncruickshank/nc_r_tidytuesday/avatar_20200811/avatar_analysis.md

 category, which at first glance would not appear to.
 For example, Azula’s top term is “Zuzu”, which is actually a childhood pet name for her brother Zuko, which she frequently uses throughout the show in a condescending way.
-Similarly, two of Toph’s top terms are “Twinkle” and “Toes”, both of which seem like very odd terms in a vacuum.
-This is where allowing for bigrams would have come in handy, as the two terms are nearly always used in tandem as a personal nickname for Aang.
-Here the terms have noticeably different TF-IDF scores (0.023 vs 0.017) likely because other characters in the show use the term “toes”.
-Another interesting anomaly which would have been solved by allowing for bigrams is that many of the words that made the Top 10 cut are either part of a two
+Additionally, Toph’s top term is “Twinkle Toes”, which is a pet nickname for Aang.
+Names and nicknames aside, many of each characters top terms provide a good succint summary of what that character is about.
+Some of the top terms were somewhat surprising (Azula: Tides, Zuko: Southern Raiders).

 ``` r
 character_tf_idf %>%